-Activated carbon is produced by two methods [13-15].
+Activated carbon is produced by two methods [14-16].
 In chemical method, Activated carbon after carbonization is activated by chemical agents such as KOH, NaOH, and H3PO4.
 But in physical method, after carbonization, carbon is activated by CO2 and H2O vapor.
 Its raw materials are available and low cost.
-Agricultural materials and sold waste can be suitable for producing activated carbon that is a good performance absorbent material.
+Agricultural materials and sold waste can be suitable for producing activated carbon that is a highly good performance absorbent material or industrial applications.